ant4g0nist/chinstrap/README.md

 ## Milestones
 ### Milestone 1
-* Support the latest protocol updates of the Tezos protocol on Chinstrap.
+- [x] Support the latest protocol updates of the Tezos protocol on Chinstrap.
-* Support and facilitate the programming of smart contracts and respective tests in Ligo.
+- [x] Support and facilitate the programming of smart contracts and respective tests in Ligo.

 ### Milestone 2
-* Improve, update, and maintain comprehensive documentation of the platform for relevant stakeholders (e.g. developers and others).
+- [ ] Improve, update, and maintain comprehensive documentation of the platform for relevant stakeholders (e.g. developers and others).
-* Improve the sandbox and REPL (Real-Eval-Print Loop) experience of the platform.
+- [ ] Improve the sandbox and REPL (Real-Eval-Print Loop) experience of the platform.
-* Release version 0.0.16 of the platform.
+- [ ] Release version 0.0.16 of the platform.

 ### Milestone 3
-* Provide a Visual Studio Code plugin for origination and tests.
+- [ ] Provide a Visual Studio Code plugin for origination and tests.

 ## TODO

 * [x] Add `JsLIGO`, `CameLIGO`, `PascaLIGO`, and `ReasonLIGO` support for contracts and tests
 * [x] Remove dependency on migration contract
 * [x] Update Chinstrap to latest protocols
-* [ ] Add TypeScript generation for compiled contracts
 * [x] Add SmartPy templates
-* [ ] Add Ligo templates
+* [x] Add Ligo templates
 * [ ] Add repl
 * [ ] Improve Sandbox integrations in repl
+* [ ] Add support for Jest tests
+* [ ] Add TypeScript generation for compiled contracts
 * [ ] Create chinstrap.io landing page
 * [ ] Update documentation to support v0.0.16
 * [ ] Release version 0.0.16 of the platform.
 * [ ] Visual studio code plugin
-* [ ] Add support for Jest tests
 * [ ] Add unit tests for chinstrap
 * [ ] Add a homebrew formula